857b/SLFun/doc/interface.md

 a function in the program (so they cannot be recursive).

-Given a specification `frag_spec : FDecl SPEC...`, a fragment implementation can defined with with a vprog using:
+Given a specification `frag_spec : FDecl SPEC...`, a fragment implementation can be defined with a vprog using:

 ```coq
 Definition frag_impl : FragImpl frag_spec CT := fun arg ghost_arg =>